mackenziekbrooks/hist295-sp16-publichistory/assignments.md

 * Beyond your research for the annotated bibliography, how did you go about learning more about your topic?
 Particularly, how do you learn to *use* your piece of technology?
 Were there tutorials or documentation that you found useful?
 * What type of cultural heritage institution could this tool/methodology benefit?
 Why did you select that type of institution?
 What are some potential challenges?
 * How does your tool/methodology engage with the public?
 What types of audiences could it reach?
-*
+* Does your tool/methodology control, disperse, or share authority?
+(Foster)

 **Part 3: Presentation**

-In a 20 minute presentation, summarize your topic and its issues for the class.
-Lead the class in a brief exercise so that your classmates can experience the platform themselves.
+ Give a 20 minute presentation to the class on your topic.
+Your presentation should be more than just a summary of your research.
+Take what you've learned so far about engaging the public and put it to use in your presentation.
+Lead the class in an activity that allows them to experience your tool/methodology first-hand.
+You could assign the class a role as a particular audience, for instance, a pitch to other museum professionals or a workshop for elementary school teachers.

 # Assignment #3: Curatescape Project